OSTLII/ostlii/README.md

 > – `image.thum.io`
 >
 > If a Shopify URL appears in any browser warning, it’s due to cached DNS, HSTS, or an unrelated tab—**not** this codebase.

+## Demo App

+The `demo-app/` folder contains a lightweight prototype of the proximity-based "Pulse Circles" concept.
+Open `demo-app/index.html` in any modern browser to try the three-lens interface and signal-to-echo flow.
+It uses Leaflet for the map and stores signals in-memory for demonstration purposes.